Survivors (novel series): Novellas

-Terminology

-There was a large group effort put into the terminology that the dogs used, as it was to be vastly different from the terminology that the cats of Warriors used.
-As opposed to "Twoleg", humans are referred to as "Longpaws", and their vehicles are called "Loudcages" instead of "monsters".
-The dogs refer to feline animals as "Sharpclaws".
-However, not everything in the Survivors series is shown or has a term in the Warriors series, like "Giantfurs" (bears), or "Fierce Dogs" (guard dogs).
-In addition, there are six types of dogs: a Pack Dog, who is part of a Pack; a Leashed Dog, who belongs to a human; a Lone Dog, who is a stray dog living on their own; a Fierce Dog, a dog bred to fight or defend; a Rough Dog, a stray dog who hurts other dogs, and a Swift Dog, a racing dog.

 Themes

-Gillian Philip has said that a main theme of Survivors is "fitting in", as Lucky is a Lone Dog at heart and feels out of place in his Pack.
-Philip says that the theme is especially relevant to many of the young readers, who are trying to find "their own place in the world and at the same time keeping hold of their new identity".
+Gillian Philip has said that a main theme of Survivors is "fitting in", as Lucky is a loner at heart and feels out of place in his pack.
+Philip says that the theme is especially relevant to many of the young readers, who are trying to find "their own place in the world and at the same time keeping hold of their new identity."
 Philip has also said that an advantage of writing stories is that "you can do all the romance and war and friendship and loyalty.
 You can do all that human stuff through animals."
-Philip has said that an advantage of writing about dogs is that they "are so much less self-reliant than cats", which she believed would "make for some good stories".
-Another main theme of the series is the complex canine Pack structure that is similar to a human family.
+She has said that an advantage of writing about dogs is that they "are so much less self-reliant than cats," which she believed would "make for some good stories."
+Another main theme of the series is the complex canine pack structure that is similar to a human family.